MSantilal/angular-f1-calendar/docs/Angular Notes.md

 - Service is a class with a narrow well defined purpose.
 Should aim to do something specific and do it will.
 Mostly like a resolver.
 - Component should focus only on user interactions, i.e. like a controller.

+## Modules

+- Each 'page' should ideally be it's own module.
+The 'page module' should then be imported in the 'app.module.ts' file to allow it pick it up for use.
+- In the 'page module' provide an export which outlines which component is going to be available from this module.
+- E.g. in our case, we're making Race-Calendar component available.